 If you feel like you’ve been guest-starring in Groundhog Day: Pandemic Edition for the past year+ and the days, weeks and months are all starting to bleed together, you’re not alone.
 It’s never been a better time to take your health and well-being seriously.
-It is springtime though and the weather is gorgeous, so after a leisurely walk you find yourself standing in the supplements section of your favourite, local store.
-The colours, fonts, images and claims of the packaging all clamour for your attention and try to signify potency, worthiness and quality.
+It is springtime though and the weather is gorgeous, so after a leisurely walk you find yourself standing in the supplements section of your favorite, local store.
+The colors, fonts, images and claims of the packaging all clamor for your attention and try to signify potency, worthiness and quality.
 How to choose?
 What to look for?
 Part of becoming familiar with a brand and trusting it is knowing more about who they are as a company and what goes on behind the scenes in making their products.
 Sometimes, a little research is needed to build that trust.
 At Flora, we have always been about quality first.
 Above all, we value long-term customers and doing our best to communicate what goes into the making of a Flora product.

 Our facilities follow GMP (Good Manufacturing Practices) standards and are subject to regular inspections.
 Our ingredient testing standards start with those set by Health Canada, the FDA, the WHO, and the EU Pharmacopeia.
 In many cases, we set our own internal standards higher than those available from 3rd party health authorities – for example, our standards for rancidity in our seed oil products are much stricter than any 3rd party ones out there.

 Before accepting raw materials for use in our formulas, they have to jump through a number of hoops.
 These tests include things like organoleptics (a fancy word for our super sensory quality assurance people tasting, smelling, and visually appraising the appearance of ingredients), identification (analytical tests like TLC, HPLC and microscopic testing), purity (heavy metals, pesticides, solvent residue, microbiologicals, allergens) and potency (active ingredients, fatty acid profiles).